 Curriculum Review Processes

-Minor modifications are part of the Curriculum Review process, and involve making changes to programs and courses that do not affect program learning outcomes (for major changes, please visit Academic Change).
+Minor modifications are part of the Curriculum Review process, and involve making changes to programs and courses that do not affect program learning outcomes (PLOs).
+If a change does affect PLOs, it goes through Academic Change

-Minor modification proposals are reviewed 3 times per year by Curriculum Committees at scheduled meetings, and receive final approval during specific Academic Affairs Committee cycles.
-Proposals must be submitted through the Curriculum Management system by deadlines specified by the Program & Curriculum Unit (PCU) in order to be considered for upcoming committee meetings.
+Minor modification proposals are reviewed at Divisional Undergraduate Curriculum Committee meetings, and receive final governance approval from the UTM Academic Affairs Committee.
+Proposals must be submitted through the Curriculum Management (CM) system during the Curriculum Review Session to be considered for upcoming committee meetings.

 Below are a list of minor modification types and the proposal process for each.